Investors urge Novartis to exert 'moral influence' amid Greek probe

 “We will continue to do whatever we can to clarify the situation,” Reinhardt said.“If anybody was responsible for any misdeed, we will act accordingly.”

-Questioned about Novartis’s pay system which includes bonuses for meeting targets, Reinhardt acknowledged risks associated with monetary rewards but said he and other officials including new Chief Executive Vas Narasimhan carefully scrutinize what employees do with incentives to prevent abuses.
+Questioned about Novartis’s pay system which includes bonuses for meeting targets, Reinhardt acknowledged risks associated with monetary rewards but said he and other officials including new Chief Executive Vas Narasimhan aimed to make sure rigorous controls are in place to prevent abuses.

 “I know Mr. Narasimhan has a very close eye on this,” he said.

-Shareholders overwhelmingly approved a pay plan for Novartis executive committee and board members including Narasimhan that could total 100 million Swiss francs ($107 million) for 2018-2019.
+Shareholders overwhelmingly approved a pay plan for Novartis executive committee and board members including Narasimhan that could total 100 million Swiss francs (77.69 million pounds) for 2018-2019.
 They also approved the other board proposals.

 Novartis shares were down 1.2 percent at 1330 GMT, mirroring the SIX Swiss Exchange.